-Portrait of a Field
+Portrait of Rochester Field

 In the process of making this body of work, I had the experience of seeing a familiar place as if for the first time.
-My aim in making this artwork is to amplify the perceived value of this “empty field”, especially this green-space in the middle of the city, as it holds a special place for the community.
+My aim in making this artwork is to amplify the perceived value of this “empty field”, especially this green-space in the middle of the city, as it holds a special place for the local community.

 While collecting the individual plants found in the field, I started to notice the diversity and quiet magnificence of each plant.
 Broadleaf Plantain crowds the edges of the path in thick clusters, tall grasses with their pollen hang down and Curly Dock stridently pokes through the thick grasses.
 To begin to notice the individual plants that make up this place is to know a place in a new and different way.
 Each plant seems to have negotiated its place and blooming time within what seems like a tangle of growth.
 Some reach for the sun, others exist in the thickness of the middle ground, and all the earth is covered with green and growing plants.
 The only space without plants is the narrow hard-packed dirt path worn by habitual visitors who travel the same path each time they visit.